Chris-Johnston/Chris-Johnston.github.io/_posts/2022-08-01-spammin-skids.md

 ---
 layout: post
 title: Spamming some Discord Skids
-description: I spammed some Discord Script Kiddies that tried to scam me.
+description: I spammed some losers that tried to scam me.
 date: 2022-08-01
 ---